-For the size of the dose given experimentally, in women, this markedly increases their testosterone from its low baseline level.
-In men, however, the situation is more complicated: men already have high baseline levels of testosterone, so giving such doses will decrease their production of testosterone, a feedback effect that will act to offset the increase caused by the treatment itself.
+For the dose size given experimentally, in women, this markedly increases their testosterone from its low baseline level.
+In men, however, the situation is more complicated: men already have high baseline levels of testosterone, so giving such doses will decrease their testosterone production.
+This feedback effect will offset the increase caused by the treatment itself.

 The researchers, therefore, used female subjects because giving standard experimental doses causes a straightforward and well-characterized increase in their testosterone levels.

-Contact us to talk about how testosterone replacement protocols, treatments, and therapies might be right for you.
+Contact us to discuss how testosterone replacement protocols, treatments, and therapies might suit you.

 Please recommend this article on Facebook, Twitter, and Google +1: